hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `disk_autoresize` - (Optional, Default: `true`) Enables auto-resizing of the storage size.
 Set to false if you want to set `disk_size`.

+* `disk_autoresize` - (Optional, Default: `0`) The maximum size to which storage capacity can be automatically increased.
+The default value is 0, which specifies that there is no limit.

 * `disk_size` - (Optional, Default: `10`) The size of data disk, in GB.
 Size of a running instance cannot be reduced but can be increased.
 If you want to set this field, set `disk_autoresize` to false.

 * `disk_type` - (Optional, Default: `PD_SSD`) The type of data disk: PD_SSD or PD_HDD.